 - Robbie’s paper on robotic training of propulsion using torque pulses delivered to the hip and knee joint has been accepted for publication on IEEE TNSRE and is available online.
 Congrats Robbie!

 - We are excited to host Dr. Eric Perreault giving his virtual seminar at our BME seminar series.

 - Welcome to BME rotation student Cody Helm.

-- Welcome to BME rotation students Hannah, Kristine, Jacob.
+- Welcome to BME rotation graduate students Hannah, Kristine, Jacob.